LaurentVeyssier/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/README.md

 # DenseNet architecture

 DenseNet is composed of Dense blocks.
 In those blocks, the layers are densely connected together: Each layer receive in input all previous layers output feature maps.
+The DenseNet-121 comprises 4 dense blocks, which themselves comprise 6 to 24 dense layers.
 -	Dense block:
 A dense block comprises n dense layers.
 These dense layers are connected such that each dense layer receives feature maps from all preceding layers and passes it’s feature maps to all subsequent layers.
 The dimensions of the features (width, height) stay the same in a dense block.